yannxou/RefaceCPLiveControl/README.md

 * Press and hold + G# to increase the loop length.
 * Press and hold + A# to set the loop between the nearest cue points.
 * Press and hold + use the white keys to change the loop start position according to the distance between the first key (B) and the second.
 This means the position can jump forwards by pressing a second higher white note or backwards by pressing a second lower white note.

+## Tips & Tricks

+### Enabling/Disabling Reface CP audio output

+While using this script the Reface CP output signal is disabled.
+In case you want to record or hear the Reface CP while Ableton Live is still running you can either disable the `Reface CP` control surface script manually from Live's `Link, Tempo & MIDI` settings or more conveniently, create an audio track named `Reface CP`.
+When a track including the `Reface CP` in its name is armed or its monitoring changes so the signal goes through, the script will be automatically disabled and the output of the Reface CP will be enabled so it can be played or recorded.
+When the track is unarmed the script is enabled again automatically.

 ## Constraints